offensive-packaging/documentation/dcfldd/index.md

-   vf=FILE                  verify that FILE matches the specified input verifylog=FILE           send verify results to FILE instead of stderr verifylog:=COMMAND       exec and write verify results to process COMMAND
+   vf=FILE                  verify that FILE matches the specified input verifylog=FILE           send verify results to FILE instead of stderr verifylog:=COMMAND       exec and write verify results to process COMMAND diffwr=[on|off]          only write to output if destination block content differs

    --help              display this help and exit --version           output version information and exit